In today’s article I want to embark on a journey about bio-politics, how it came to be and what it might hold for our future?

 These concepts fall in line with what is meant by the Italian theory of Antonio Negri, Giogio Agameben and Roberto Espositio as a ‘government of life’.
 A government of life itself, the biology of what makes a lifestyle possible is in a way shaped and formed by governmental loans, policies and are own consent, off course, to such incentives.

 So the power of bio-politics can especially now be felt during the Corona crisis.
 The threat of this is that it could corrupt, the corpus, the body of government itself into a hegemony of policy.
 Instances in which martial law threatens fundamental universal rights for the sake of Utilitarianism a.k.a. the greatest good for all .
-An example is that privacy laws can be overruled by the collective ‘threat’ of a virus, calling in martial law when a society goes into further lock-down when a likely new wave sets in.
+An example is that privacy laws can be overruled by the collective ‘threat’ of a virus, calling in martial law when a society goes into further lock-down when a likely new wave sets in, setting up the stage for obvious radical reform of socioeconomic systems.

 However, bio-politics is also very subtle and subliminal.
 Depending on the degree of consciousness one brings into the operation of a day you can say our phones, laptops, tv’s already influence our actual daily life in how we think, feel and, therefore, act.
 Through advertisement we are made to think through subtle forms of communication how we should think and act in certain markets, but also other social settings like schools and other institutions like the army directly influence our lives as social and institutional actors by enforcing code of conducts and what not.

-In the end, only individuals can master the mind and the body themselves, and it remains a question of who we want to be in the future dealing with the challenges that rise ahead of us now.
+In the end, only in-divi-duals can master the orchestra of ones expression for Life themselves, and it remains a question of who we want to be in the future dealing with the challenges that rise ahead of us now.

 Thanks for the read,